e2ecensor/newDisguiser/README.md

 The explortary data includes identified results of censorship activities for the paths from one vantage points to each of multiple backend control servers.

 ### Analysis Code

+The analysis scripts aim to identify the inconsistency experiened by different paths toward different backend control servers from one vantage point.